Descriptions Grade Five

 Karen Dugan

-Always Blue of Chicu tells the story of a wild parrot that is captured by smugglers and is taken to sea by a kind sailor.
+Always Blue for Chicu tells the story of a wild parrot that is captured by smugglers and is taken to sea by a kind sailor.
 When the sailor has to return to his ship, he must give Chicu up.
 Chicu’s life is then spent with a variety of owners who do not know much about providing adequate care for parrots.
-Students will learn the complex needs of a parrot and the importance of doing research to be prepared as possible before getting a pet.
-Making an effort to plan ahead and prepare by doing research skill that students can apply to many aspects of their life.
+Students will learn the complex needs of a parrot and the importance of doing research to be as prepared as possible before getting a pet.
+Making an effort to plan ahead and prepare by doing research is a skill that students can apply to many aspects of their life.

 Students will:

-• identify reasons why prospective pet owners should research the needs of a pet
+- identify reasons why prospective pet owners should research the needs of a pet

-• determine the benefits and challenges of owning a pet
+- determine the benefits and challenges of owning a pet

-• compare the needs of different pets
+- compare the needs of different pets

-• discuss animals in captivity
+- discuss animals in captivity

 The Girl and the Wolf